 You are not expected to make judgments about pupils' abilities or behaviour.
 Any personal views you may have about a pupil's ability should not be disclosed to anybody except a member of the school’s teaching staff.

 Your help will bring you into close contact with staff and pupils.
-Much of what you see in school is confidential, so please do not talk about things outside of school.
+Much of what you see in school is confidential, so please do not talk about any matters outside of school.

-Please do everything possible to avoid any physical contact with pupils, even touching.
+Please do everything reasonably possible to avoid any physical contact with pupils, even touching.

 You should not get drawn into inappropriate topics of conversations with pupils.
 If a pupil begins to talk to you about matters which disturb you, please talk to a member of staff, or the Headteacher / Deputy Headteacher.